Crustaceans, shrimp, mixed species, cooked, moist heat (may contain additives to retain moisture)

 Compare Crustaceans, shrimp, mixed species, cooked, moist heat (may contain additives to retain moisture)

-See how Crustaceans, shrimp, mixed species, cooked, moist heat (may contain additives to retain moisture) compares to other foods:
+See how Crustaceans, shrimp, mixed species, cooked, moist heat (may contain additives to retain moisture) compares to other foods in terms of nutrition:

-- Crustaceans, shrimp, mixed species, cooked, moist heat (may contain additives to retain moisture) vs Fish, carp, raw
+- Crustaceans, shrimp, mixed species, cooked, moist heat (may contain additives to retain moisture) vs Fish, mackerel, Pacific and jack, mixed species, raw

-- Crustaceans, shrimp, mixed species, cooked, moist heat (may contain additives to retain moisture) vs Fish, cisco, raw
+- Crustaceans, shrimp, mixed species, cooked, moist heat (may contain additives to retain moisture) vs Fish, mackerel, spanish, raw

-- Crustaceans, shrimp, mixed species, cooked, moist heat (may contain additives to retain moisture) vs Fish, cisco, smoked
+- Crustaceans, shrimp, mixed species, cooked, moist heat (may contain additives to retain moisture) vs Fish, mackerel, spanish, cooked, dry heat

-- Crustaceans, shrimp, mixed species, cooked, moist heat (may contain additives to retain moisture) vs Fish, cod, Atlantic, raw
+- Crustaceans, shrimp, mixed species, cooked, moist heat (may contain additives to retain moisture) vs Fish, milkfish, raw

 More in Finfish and Shellfish Products